 As per the new decree, either spouse will now be able to ask to the court to end the marriage, without proving a party as at fault, or justify the need to end the marriage.
 Divorces may be granted after one hearing, and it won’t be required to go through family guidance counselling, nor meditation sessions that were previously required.

 If a divorcing couple has children, joint and equal custody of the children will automatically be granted until the children are 18 years old.
 Where there are custody disputes, the court can take further action and involvement, with consideration always given to the child or children’s best interests.
-If witness testimony is required, a woman’s testimony to be equal of that of a man.
+If witness testimony is required, a woman’s testimony to be equal to that of a man.

 New corporate tax law

 Businesses will become subject to the Corporate Tax Law, which will levy a standard tax rate of 9% for taxable business profits exceeding AED 375,000, from the beginning of their first financial year starting on or after 1 June 2023https://t.co/ezraMp36V8#CorporateTax #UAECT pic.twitter.com/KVQgc5CDIT

 — وزارة المالية | الإمارات (@MOFUAE) December 9, 2022